Visa and Mastercard are the preferred method of payment.

-Our Fall season will run from October 2 - December 29, 2021, at Thames Campus Arena – 999 Grand Ave.
+Our ice time is at Thames Campus Arena – 999 Grand Ave.
 W. Chatham, ON

 The PreCanSkate Program is a learn to skate program for children 3-5 years of age.
 Lessons are 30 minutes long.
 When your child completes all the skills in the PreCanSkate program they then move on to the CanSkate program.
 Skaters are able to move up to CanSkate mid-session.
 They do not have to wait until the next skating session starts.
 If your child moves up in the middle of the session you will be charged an additional fee as CanSkate lessons are 30 minutes longer.